-The full board met five times during 2018.
-During 2018, each member of the board attended in person or participated in 75 percent or more of the aggregate of (i) the total number of meetings of the board (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of the board on which such person served (during the periods that such person served).
-Our non-employee directors met in a special executive session without management at each regularly scheduled board meeting in 2018.
+The full board met five times during 2020.
+During 2020, each member of the board attended 75 percent or more of the aggregate of (i) the total number of meetings of the board (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of the board on which such person served (during the periods that such person served).
+Our non-employee directors met in a special executive session without management at each regularly scheduled board meeting in 2020.
 Our board expects to continue to conduct executive sessions limited to non-employee directors at least annually and our non-employee directors may schedule additional executive sessions at their discretion.